urbit/urbit.org-reloaded/content/getting-started/cli.md

 (note this is a separate code to your master ticket).
 Copy the code it gives you to the clipboard.

+One last thing: The `sampel-palnet-1.key` keyfile is only needed once, when you first boot your planet.
+Now that it's booted, it's good security practice to delete that keyfile.

 {% /tab %}

 {% /tabs %}